How to Knit Entrelac + 6 Free Patterns

 By Eunny Jang

 If you’re starting out, don’t be intimidated by this technique!
 With the entrelac knitting instructions at the start of this collection, you’ll learn the process from cast on to bind off, working entrelac flat and in the round.
 For those attempting this for the first time, we’ve included some easy patterns, along with more advanced designs when you’re ready to move on.
 You’ll be knitting entrelac like a pro in no time.
-Download this free eBook to get started or keep reading to learn more about what’s included.
+Download this free eBook to get started.